-Rodger Ricciuti manages the Community Outreach and Special Operations Division.
-Deputy Chief Ricciuti is responsible for community outreach programs such as the smoke detector program, fireplace inspections, and senior safety program.
-In addition, Rodger oversees technical rescue, EMS, and Hazardous Materials training and compliance.
-Rodger joined the Department as a volunteer in 1982, became a career fire officer in 1989, and was promoted to Deputy Chief in 2005.
-Deputy Chief Ricciuti holds a A.S. in Fire Science from the Community College of Allegheny County, is certified as a Fire Officer II, and is a member of PA Urban Search & Rescue Strike Team 1 and is a squad leader with the SHACOG Technical Rescue Team.
+Rodger Ricciuti is in charge of the Community Outreach Division, which delivers numerous fire and life safety programs to the community and participates in many community events.
+The division also is responsible for marketing the department’s mission and programs.
+Rodger joined the department as a volunteer in 1982, became a career fire officer in 1989, and was promoted to deputy chief in 2005.
+Deputy Chief Ricciuti earned an associate degree in fire science from the Community College of Allegheny County, is certified as a Fire Officer II, and is a member of PA Urban Search & Rescue Strike Team 1 and is a squad leader with the SHACOG Technical Rescue Team.

 Deputy Chief, Resource Management

 Joe Thuransky is in charge of Resource Management.
 Deputy Chief Thuransky is responsible for the maintenance, repair, and inventory of all equipment, including personal protective, small equipment and apparatus.
 Joe joined the department as a volunteer in 1990, spent five years as a career firefighter in Arlington, Virginia, rejoined the department as a career fire officer in 1999 and was promoted to deputy chief in 2007.
 Deputy Chief Thuransky earned an associate degree in fire science from the Community College of Allegheny County and is certified as a Fire Officer II.